rpdharanidhar/Testing-NodeApp-Jest/README.md

 # Testing Node App with Jest
-> Using Jest and Supertest in order to add unit and function test to Node App.
+> Using Jest and Supertest in order to add unit and functional test to Node App.

 | App Demo | Test Result |
 | ------------- | ------------- |